Flowtables Firewall Configuration

 + ...

-Flowtables allows you to define a fastpath through the flowtable datapath.
+Flowtables allow you to define a fastpath through the flowtable datapath.
 The flowtable supports for the layer 3 IPv4 and IPv6 and the layer 4 TCP and UDP protocols.

 Once the first packet of the flow successfully goes through the IP forwarding path (black circles path), from the second packet on, you might decide to offload the flow to the flowtable through your ruleset.
 The flowtable infrastructure provides a rule action that allows you to specify when to add a flow to the flowtable (On forward filtering, red circle number 6)